Optimal Inference After Model Selection: The Problem of Selective Inference

 Note our slight abuse of notation in using $M$ interchangeably to refer both to a subset of variable indices and to the corresponding probability model $\left\{N_n(X_M\beta_M, \sigma^2I_n): \beta\in\R^{|M|}\right\}$.

 We model selective inference as a process with two distinct stages: \begin{description} \item[1.
 Selection:] From the collection $\cQ$ of possible questions, the analyst selects a subset $\hcQ(Y)\sub \cQ$ to test, based on the data. \item[2.
-Inference:] The analyst performs a hypothesis test of $H_0(q)$ against $M(q)\setminus H_0(q)$ for each $q \in \hcQ$. \end{description}
+Inference:] The analyst performs a hypothesis test of $H_0(q)$ against $M(q)\setminus H_0(q)$ for each $q \in \hcQ(Y)$. \end{description}

-In the case of the simple regression example shown in Figure \ref{fig:lasso_partition}, where we selected variables 1 and 3, $\hcQ$ would consist of the hypotheses for each of the two variables in the model.
-To be completely explicit,
+In the case of the simple regression example shown in Figure \ref{fig:lasso_partition}, where we selected variables 1 and 3, $\hcQ$ would consist of the hypotheses for each of the two variables in the model:

 A correctly specified model $M$ is one that contains the true sampling distribution $F$.
 Importantly, we expressly do not assume that all --- or any --- of the candidate models are correctly specified.
 Because the analyst must choose $M$ without knowing $F$, she could choose poorly, in which case there may be no formal guarantees on the behavior of the test she performs in stage two.
 Some degree of misspecification is the rule rather than the exception in most real statistical applications, whether models are specified adaptively or non-adaptively.
 Our analyst would be in the same position if she were to select a (probably wrong) model using $Y$, then use that model to perform a test on new data $Y^*$ collected in a confirmatory experiment.
 See Section~\ref{sec:modelWrong} for further discussion of this issue.